So, you decided that your business needed more traffic.

 Or you can click on “Save ad” and it’s over!
 Your Search Campaign will be reviewed and if no problem you are ready to go!

 Display Ad Setup

 Search Ads are the best to get new traffic to your website but Display Ads are great to re-target people who already visited your website!

-Of course you can use Display Ads to get new traffic but be aware that the Click Through Rate of Display Ads, compared to Search Ads, are low.
+Of course, you can use Display Ads to get new traffic but be aware that the Click Through Rate of Display Ads, compared to Search Ads, is low.

 So why do we care about them then?
 Because they will help you to keep your business in the head of the past visitors.

 That is what companies like Amazon do all the time.
 You visited a product page but didn’t purchase it so you will start seeing here and there ads about this exact product, urging you to finish the purchase you didn’t do.
 That is re-targeting.

 It is common marketing knowledge that a visitor gets “converted” after seeing your brand up to 5-6 times!

 You need to create trust between you and a visitor to let this person understand that he can purchase/contact/book on your website.